3 Things You Need to Know About the Eureka Springs Folk Festival

 WHY SHOULD YOU GO TO THE EUREKA SPRINGS FOLK FESTIVAL?

 Aside from hosting legendary folk musicians like Michael Johnathon and Doc Watson, the Ozark Folk Festival is home to an incredible number of things to do over the course of the long weekend.
 Whether you participate in the historic Barefoot Ball or join the Songwriters Contest, this annual event is the best way to immerse yourself in the deep-rooted culture of the Ozark region while embracing the unique charm of Eureka Springs.
 The gorgeous fall foliage in combination with the friendly atmosphere of Diversity Weekend makes for the perfect storm of mountain culture and family fun.

 Accommodations Near the Eureka Springs Folk Festival

 After you’ve had your fill of fresh Ozark Mountain air, sit back and relax at the Beaver Lake Cottages.
-With luxurious accommodations, first-rate amenities, and a convenient location, our one and two-bedroom cabins are your best option when looking for lodging in Eureka Springs.
+With luxurious accommodations, first-rate amenities, and a convenient location, our suites and one and two-bedroom cabins are your best option when looking for lodging in Eureka Springs.
 For example, our Lakeview Suites offer a comfortable way to experience the majesty of the Ozark Mountains and Beaver Lake.
 With spectacular views of the lake, a king-size bed, a Jacuzzi, and a private deck, each of these cabins is sure to make your visit to Eureka Springs one that you won’t forget.